bokeh/bokeh/docs/bokeh/source/docs/user_guide/interaction/js_callbacks.rst

     curdoc().js_on_event("document_ready", callback)
     show(div)

-Similarily to model-level JS events, one can also use event classes in place of event names, to register document event callbacks:
+Similarly to model-level JS events, one can also use event classes in place of event names, to register document event callbacks:

 .. code:: python